Struktal/Struktal/README.md

 ## How to use
 This section provides quick tutorials about how to use the framework and it's features.

-If you haven't used the framework before, it's recommended to take a look at the documentation of the <a href="">file structure</a>, <a href="">config</a> and the <a href="">logger</a> first.
+If you haven't used the framework before, it's recommended to take a look at the documentation of the <a href="docs/file-structure.md">file structure</a>, <a href="docs/config.md">config</a> and the <a href="docs/logger.md">logger</a> first.
 It's important to know the file structure to understand the following information and it's helpful to work with the logger to understand what's going on.

 <details>
 <summary><b>Change basic project settings (name, website title, URL, ...)</b></summary>